Turn French text into pronunciation practice.

 Short answer

 French pronunciation audio helps learners connect written French with spoken French.
-Apprendr adds text-to-speech audio to translations so users can hear the phrase after understanding its meaning, grammar, and vocabulary.
+Apprendr adds text-to-speech audio to learning sessions so users can hear the phrase after understanding its meaning, grammar, and vocabulary.

 Best for